Man Sues Nation For Allegedly Seizing France.com, a Domain He Has Owned For Over 20 Years - Slashdot

 Apparently this one.

-Vive le Marché Libre (Score:2)
+Vive le Marché Libre (Score:4, Informative)

 Citation: https://www.icann.org/news/ann... [icann.org]